List of RWBY characters: Team RWBY

-Blake is introduced as a 17-year old Faunus with cat ears with a love for books.
-She is a former member of the White Fang who left in disgust over the disregard for civilian lives by her former lover Adam.
+A cat Faunus with a love for books.
+She is a former member of the White Fang who left in disgust over the increasing brutality and callous disregard for civilian lives by her former lover and mentor Adam.
 Blake's weapon is the Gambol Shroud, a "variant ballistic chain scythe" according to Oum with a sharpened sheath that has a pistol in the hilt, which is also attached to a long ribbon.
 Blake uses blade and sheath in attacking combinations, while also using the momentum of the blade anchored to an object to maneuver herself with the ribbon, even in midair.
-Her Semblance, "Shadow", allows her to create a hollow clone of herself that functions as an afterimage decoy while she moves in a different direction, later using Dust to give the clone an additional effect depending on the type of Dust used.
-Before Volume 4, Blake concealed her Faunus identity by hiding her cat ears under a black bow as she felt she would have experienced discrimination like other Faunus.
-As a cat Faunus, Blake often exhibits feline behavior like being fearful of Ruby and Yang's pet dog Zwei and fish being her favorite food.
+Her Semblance, "Shadow", allows her to create a hollow clone of herself that functions as an afterimage decoy while she moves in a different direction.
+Blake can give the clone an additional effect depending on the type of Dust used, such as teleporting between them, or absorbing hits for her or her friends.
+In Volume 9, Blake and Yang confess their feelings for each other and become a couple.

-In the Volume 1 finale, Blake accidentally reveals herself to be a Faunus to her team and runs away but is found by Sun.
-After confronting the White Fang over their alliance with Torchwick, Blake returns to her team and makes amends with Weiss.
-After the Fall of Beacon, during which Yang was severely injured by Adam when she came to her aid, Blake runs off without telling anyone as she leaves for her homeland in the island nation of Menagerie to settle things with her parents.
-In Volume 4, after being ridiculed by Sun for her actions in Beacon, Blake decides to take back the White Fang once learning of Adam's plan to take control of the organization and attack Haven.